-Financial assets measured at fair value through profit or loss or loss.
+Financial assets measured at fair value through profit or loss include derivative instruments not designated as hedging instruments.
+Financial assets classified to this category are measured at fair value and the subsequent changes in their fair value are recognized in profit or loss.
 The subsequent changes in their fair value of derivative instruments not designated as hedging instruments are presented in Gain/(loss) on investment activities, net or Finance costs, net depending on the economic substance of hedged transaction.